SteamDatabase/FileDetectionRuleSets/README.md

 ## Pattern-matching rules

-[`rules.ini`](rules.ini) defines a set of regular expressions which are run against every filename in the Steam Database.
+[`rules.ini`](rules.ini) defines a set of regular expressions which are run against every filename stored on SteamDB.
 A PHP script uses the resulting matches to make educated guesses about what the most likely technology could be.

 The ini file defines multiple sections, each with its own sub-patterns: